twx-a/cuddly-octo-doodle/README.md

 <h3 align="left">Description about myself:</h3>
 <p>Ex-Audio Engineer/Video Technician</p>
 <p>Highly motivated and detail-oriented junior software developer with experience in software support.
-Proficient in front end development and design principles.
-Skilled in troubleshooting and problem-solving, with a passion for creating user-friendly web applications.</p>
+Proficient in front-end development and design principles.
+Skilled in troubleshooting and problem-solving, with a passion for creating user-friendly web applications.
+If you have come this far, thanks for reading!
+Have a good day :)</p>